MiaKuntz/spatial_final_proj/README.md

 -	ggnewscale

 ## Data
-As mentioned in the paper of this project, the `articles` file will be pulled from a Google sheet, but please notice that a chunk of code, where the articles are read in as an Excel file, has been added for offline work, and can be uncommented for this purpose.
+As mentioned in the paper of this project, the `articles` file will be pulled from a Google sheet.
+However, please note that a chunk of code, where the articles are read in as an Excel file, has been added for offline work, and can be uncommented for this purpose.

 The `articles` data contains 10 columns: